 Send us an email

-How to chase Chase
+How to case Chase

 2. RESOURCES Pleadings, Orders, and Exhibits

 On this page you will find descriptions and links to various pleadings, orders, and exhibits filed by attorneys as well as individuals representing themselves.
 Where the outcome is known, that information is included.
 These documents are public records and are made available for your information, but their accuracy, competency, and effectiveness have not been verified.
 Only a judge can rule on a pleading and only an appellate court opinion that is certified for publication can be cited as precedent.
 That said, it can be both educational and entertaining to see how the great race is unfolding in the historic controversy of People v.
 Banks.
-For an entertaining public outing of history's all-time greatest pickpockets, go see the documentary "Inside Job."
+For an entertaining public outing of history's all-time greatest pickpockets, watch the documentary "Inside Job."

 Naranjo v.
 SBMC Mortgage, 2012 U.S. Dist.
 LEXIS 103735, Case No. 11-cv-2229-L(WVG)